 Robert Gaston (MD)

 Heather Dunigan (DE)

 Heather is a principal planner at Wilmapco, the Wilmington Area Regional Planning Council.
 She joined the Trail Council in 2007.

 Lisa is with the Office of Strategic Initiatives at the Yale School of Forestry & Environmental Studies in New Haven, Connecticut.
 Her previous work involved urban environmental conservation and economic development in the US and Latin America.
 She has consulted to the United Nations Development Program, the Organization for Economic Cooperation and Development, and the World Bank.
 She was a Fellow at the World Wildlife Fund and a Planner implementing solid waste prevention policy for the City of New York.
 Lisa’s most recent publications are Toward a New Consciousness: Values to Sustain Human and Natural Communities and Institutionalizing Sustainability in Higher Education (Yale F&ES Publications, 2008 and 2007) and “The Wheels Go ‘Round: Is Walking to School Just a Nostalgia Trip?”in The Next American City.
 Lisa also serves on the State of Connecticut Greenways Council and the Executive Board of the Farmington Canal Rail-to-Trail Association.

 Vonie Gilreath (SC)

-Vonie is a Senior Planner with the Berkeley-Charleston-Dorchester Council of Governments and also serves as co-chair of the ECG SC Committee.
+Vonie is a Senior Planner with the Berkeley-Charleston-Dorchester Council of Governments and also co-chairs the ECG SC Committee.

 Jo Hickson (GA)